PoisotLab/ms_metaweb_transfer/manuscript.md

 distribution of traits), and threshold it to yield the final list of interactions.](figures/figure-concept.png){#fig:concept}

-@Gerhold2015PhyPat - phylogenetic signal captures diversification of characters, not necessarily assembly [see also @Dormann2010EvoCli, same result]. [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom] - interactions have phylogenetic signal that encompasses a wide range of ecological and evolutionary mechanisms.
-Known that interactions at large spatial scales should have some phylo signal [@Price2003MacThe]. @DallaRiva2016ExpEvo - food webs have phylo signal. @Mora2018IdeComa - food webs have common backbone structure suggesting conservatism or constraints.
-CCL: phylo usable as a medium for trait transfers.
+There are a plurality of measures of species similarities that can be used for knowledge transfer [see *e.g.* @Morales-Castilla2015InfBioa]; nevertheless, phylogenetic proximity has a number of desirable properties when working at large scales. @Gerhold2015PhyPat make the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process);

-Species interactions are determined by ecological and evolutionary mechanisms that have played out across spatial and temporal scales [@Poisot2015SpeWhy].
-Thus when defining ecological networks we inadvertently capture the processes that have played a role in structuring them.
-Thus the properties of a network are not only representative of its structure but also of _how_ different processes have played a role in determining it.
-For example @MacDonald2020RevLinb provide a realistic model that predicts the number of links in a network at a given species richness.
-This emphasizes the idea that networks contain information and it is a task of leveraging the mathematical framework of networks to 'decode' the ecological information they contain - which can then be utilized in prediction pipeline.
+@Dormann2010EvoCli previously gave very similar conclusions.
+Interactions tend to conserve phylogenetic signal that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and most importantly, retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
+Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; this is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCona], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
+Taken together, these consideration suggest that phylogenies can be reliably be used to transfer knowledge on species interactions.

-Results/summary type paragraph
+**TK** Results/summary type paragraph

 # Methods